lukehalley/reduke/README.md

   - Posts displayed in uniform cards.
   - Post Title, Owner, Date Created, Votes, Subreddit, Comment Count can be seen on each card for each Post.
 * Persistence
-  - Persisting Users using Firebase
+  - Persisting Users using Firebase.
-  - Persisting Posts using JSON
+  - Persisting Posts using JSON.
 * Register and Login
   - Users stored and authenticated in the cloud using Firebase Authentication.
-  - Password requires a double entry to ensure change is correct)
+  - Password requires a double entry to ensure change is correct).
-  - Empty field checking
+  - Empty field checking.
 * CRUD Features
-  - Add a Post
+  - Add a Post.
-  - View/Read a Post
+  - View/Read a Post.
-  - Edit/Update a Post
+  - Edit/Update a Post.
-  - Delete Post
+  - Delete Post.
   * User Model Fields
-    - id: unique id of the user
+    - id: unique id of the user.
     - username: the username of the user.
     - email: the email of the user.
     - password: the password of the user.
 * Post Model Fields
-  - id: unique id of the post
+  - id: unique id of the post.
-  - postOwner: user who created the post
+  - postOwner: user who created the post.
-  - title: title of the post
+  - title: title of the post.
   - text: body text of the post.
   - tags: tags set by the user set when created - EG: Question, Answer...
   - votes: number of votes the post has decided by users upvoting and downvoting the post.